chrispruitt/serverless-slack-bot/README.md

 - Provide terraform module for quick setup of lambda and api-gateway
 - Update readme with a "how to" to set up slack bot or publish one
 - Add script authorization via roles
-- Give ssbot a brain via dynamodb or s3 json file
+- Give serverless-slack-bot a brain via dynamodb or s3 json file